-Reference Minutes of: January 22, 2010 February 22, 2017 July 17, 2018 May 30, 2023
+s January 22, 2010 February 22, 2017 July 17, 2018 May 30, 2023 August 31, 2023 s 1

 PROMOTION and SPONSORSHIP

 A large number of sponsorship requests and promotional opportunities require Alberta Chicken Producers to establish a Policy that will fairly evaluate each opportunity, while meeting the goals of Alberta Chicken Producers.
 A few Key Messages that can be supported through promotional efforts, with targeted audiences, will achieve the greatest possible results.